sinanisler/Knowledge-Base/README.md

 ## Installation

-- Activate theme start writing
+- Activate Theme and Start Writing
 - No plugin needed
+- .
+- .